 The test-commands list is executed, and if its return status is zero, the consequent-commands list is executed.
 If test-commands returns a non-zero status, each elif list is executed in turn, and if its exit status is zero, the corresponding more-consequents is executed and the command completes.
 If case case word in [ [(] pattern [| pattern]...) command-list ;;]... esac case will selectively execute the command-list corresponding to the first pattern that matches word.
+If the shell option nocasematch (see the description of shopt in Section 4.2 [Bash Builtins], page 41) is enabled, the match is performed without regard to the case of alphabetic characters.
 The '|' is used to separate multiple patterns, and the ')' operator terminates a pattern list.
 A list of patterns and an associated command-list is known as a clause.
 Each clause must be terminated with ';;'.
 The word undergoes tilde expansion, parameter expansion, command substitution, arithmetic expansion, and quote removal before matching is attempted.
 Each pattern undergoes tilde expansion, parameter expansion, command substitution, and arithmetic expansion.